 - When you are chatting by the water cooler compliment them

-- In your one-to-one meetings praise the work they have done
+- During your one-to-one meetings praise the work they have done

 - In public, in front of other team members, praise the work they have done

-- In public, in a formal team meeting give out prizes for great work or behaviour
+- When in public, in a formal team meeting give out prizes for great work or behaviour

 9. Manage your negative emotions to motivate a team